MediaSavvy/MediaSavvy_Wiki/Wiki/Adblocking.md

  - Next, go to 'Privacy' and enable everything except for 'Fanboy's Anti-Facebook List' and 'Fanboy's Ant-Facebook List'.
  - Lastly, go to 'Other' and enable Adguard DNS Filter.
  - Now just go back to the home page in the Adguard app and wait for the content blockers to be updated.
- - Enjoy an ad free iOS!
+ - Enjoy an ad-free iOS!

-::: info This should block most of the ads in safari and in your games / apps, however if you still see ads then install 1Blocker along with Adguard.
+::: info This should block most of the ads in Safari and in your games/apps, however, if you still see ads then install 1Blocker along with Adguard.
 Here is how you do it:
 :::
 - Search 1Blocker on the App Store and download it.
 - Open the app and follow the instructions.